CSFloat, DMarket & Skinport Fees (2026) — Exact Buyer & Seller Percentages

 DMarket takes 2% from sellers and 2.5% from buyers, no flat fee.
 A $5 input costs $5.13.
 A $50 input costs $51.25.
 Clean percentage-based math with no penalty for small transactions.

-Skinport charges 0% to buyers and 12% to sellers.
+Skinport charges 0% to buyers and 8% to sellers (reduced from 12% in July 2025).
 Buying inputs on Skinport is as cheap as it gets — you pay the listed price, period.
-But selling on Skinport is brutal.
-A $100 output nets you only $88 after the 12% seller fee.
+But selling on Skinport costs more than CSFloat or DMarket.
+A $100 output nets you $92 after the 8% seller fee.

 Cheapest Marketplace Depends on Which Side You're On